opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:cfunction:: void cvAvgSdv(const CvArr* src, CvScalar* mean, CvScalar* stdDev, const CvArr* mask=NULL)
 .. ocv:pyoldfunction:: cv.AvgSdv(src, mask=None)-> (mean, stdDev)

-    :param src: Source array that should have from 1 to 4 channels so that the results can be stored in  :ocv:func:`Scalar` 's.
+    :param src: Source array that should have from 1 to 4 channels so that the results can be stored in  :ocv:class:`Scalar_` 's.

     :param mean: Output parameter: computed mean value.